alanmitchell/mini-monitor/docs/source/developers.rst

 ===========

-This section of the Wiki is aimed at developers who wish to better understand and perhaps modify the Mini-Monitor software.
+This section of the documentation is aimed at developers who wish to better understand and perhaps modify the Mini-Monitor software.
 The code is thoroughly commented, but the documents described below are meant to provide higher level documentation for the application.
-It is recommended that the :ref:`Software Introduction <Software>` document be read as a prerequisite to this document.
+It is recommended that the :ref:`<software>` document be read as a prerequisite to this document.

 Mini-Monitor is a Python 2 application and is currently running with